basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 # Streaming Big Data Files in Dagster: How We Stopped Loading Terabytes Into RAM

-## The Problem

-Picture this: You're building a data pipeline for bioinformatics.
-You've got these BAM files - compressed DNA sequencing data - that can be **terabytes** in size.
-Millions of DNA reads, each representing a tiny snippet of someone's genome.
+I was building a data pipeline with Dagster for bioinformatical information, in this case with BAM files compressed DNA sequencing data.
+These can easily go up terabytes in size - millions of DNA reads, each representing a tiny part of someone's gemone.

-Your pipeline needs to process these files, but here's the kicker: you can't just load the whole thing into memory.
-That would require more RAM than most servers have!

-I spent way too many late nights wrestling with this.
-Traditional approaches?
-Load everything into memory and hope for the best.
-But that doesn't scale.
-What if there was a way to process these massive files without ever loading them all at once?

-Spoiler: There is.
-And it involves streaming.

----

-## What We're Building
+The goal of the pipeline was to ingest these into anj file-based database.
+However, with limited resources (512 MB RAM, 1 CPU) this obviously was a problem.
+You can't just load the entire file into memory, that doesn't scale.

+TLDR: We're streaming it.

+## Test case

-We're creating a bioinformatics pipeline using Dagster to process BAM files from the 1000 Genomes Project.
-Our test case is a file with **2.9 million DNA reads** from chromosome 20 - just a tiny slice of what real genomic datasets look like.
+I'm using a file with **2.9 million DNA reads** coming in around `~300 Mb` - just a tiny slice of what real genomic datasets look like.
+The requirements?

-The requirements were straightforward but challenging:
-- Handle files bigger than available RAM
+- Handle big files without overloading the RAM
 - Keep processing speed reasonable
 - Use Dagster's modern component system
 - Set it up so new files get processed automatically

 ---

-## Our First Try: Dynamic Outputs (Or: The Great Memory Leak)
+## Attempt 1: `DynamicOut`

-We started with Dagster's dynamic outputs, which sounded perfect for streaming.
+I started with Dagster's dynamic outputs, which seemed perfect for streaming.
 The idea was to yield chunks one at a time and process them downstream.

 ```python
 @op(out=DynamicOut())